turanoo/Mood-Streaming-App/README.md

 # Mood-Streaming-App

-This a demo for a music streaming app that we are designing for our Software Engineering class at Northern Arizona University.
+This is a demo for a music streaming app that we are designing for our Software Engineering class at Northern Arizona University.

 ### Project Contributers
 - Turan Naimey